Skip to content

 Difficulty: Easy

 Heading southeast out of San Pedro, you just follow the “Finca road” – on pavement for 1 km, then dirt for 1 km, then the main trail starts behind a basketball court and then leads along the foothills of the volcano.
-It is pretty obvious until you reach a fork in the road.
-Take the one heading toward the water and follow it as you pass an abandoned coffee farm, then go very close past several houses, then you take the dirt path leading down to the beach once it comes into view.
+It is pretty obvious until you pass a small hotel (under construction) and reach a fork in the trail.
+Take the one heading down toward the water and follow it as you pass an abandoned coffee farm, then go very close past several houses, and eventually take the dirt path leading down to the beach once it comes into view.

 You can take a tuk-tuk to the trailhead (15Q) which will leave just 1 km (15 min) on the path.
 Just ask for “La Playa”.
 Unless you get a phone number, though, you’ll probably have to walk back to town (45 min).

-We went from the Pana dock along the the low route through San Pedro on the way out, then going up the hill through the market on the way back just to show the two different options.
-If you are only visiting San Pedro on a day trip it is definitely worth checking out the market and church (despite the steep climb).
+On the GPS, we went from the Pana dock along the the low route through San Pedro on the way out, then up the hill through the centre of town past the church on the way back just to show the two different options.

 https://www.wikiloc.com/hiking-trails/playa-la-finca-127903781